Grilled Cedar Plank Salmon

 - Easy Mustard Roasted Potatoes – A super 3-ingredient (plus salt and pepper) potato recipe that is so tasty.

-- Kale and Quinoa Salad – This is a newer one on the blog, and I love the combo of flavors.
+- Kale and Quinoa Salad – We love the combo of flavors in this salad.

 What is the best type of salmon to eat?